TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.6.md

 ---

-And Rachel said, God hath judged me, and hath also heard my voice, and hath given me a son: therefore called she his name Dan.
+Rachel said, "God has judged me, and has also heard my voice, and has given me a son."
+Therefore called she his name Dan.